On the dynamics of non-autonomous systems in a~neighborhood of a~homoclinic trajectory: Preliminary constructions and notation

 More precisely, set $\mathcal{T}_u^{\pm}:=\{ c\vec{v}_u^{\pm} \mid c \ge 0 \}$, and denote by $\Pi_u^1$ and $\Pi_u^2$ the disjoint open sets in which $\R^2$ is divided by the polyline $\mathcal{T}^u:=\mathcal{T}_u^+ \cup \mathcal{T}_u^-$.
 We require that $\vec{v}_s^+$ and $\vec{v}_s^-$ lie on ``opposite sides'' with respect to $\mathcal{T}^u$.
 Hence, to fix the ideas, we assume: \begin{description} \item[\assump{F2}] $\vec{v}_s^+ \in \Pi_u^1$ and $\vec{v}_s^- \in \Pi_u^2$. \end{description}

 We emphasize that if \assump{F2} holds, there is no sliding on $\Om^0$ close to $\vec{0}$.
-On the other hand, we have sliding when both $\vec{v}_s^{\pm}$ lie in $\Pi_u^1$, or they both lie in $ \Pi_u^2$, see \cite[\S 3]{FrPo}.
+On the other hand, sliding \michal{might occur} when both $\vec{v}_s^{\pm}$ lie in $\Pi_u^1$, or they both lie in $ \Pi_u^2$, see \cite[\S 3]{FrPo}.

 \begin{remark} We point out that it is the \emph{mutual position of the eigenvectors} that plays a role in the argument.
 In the paper we fix a particular situation for definiteness; however, by reversing all the directions, one may obtain equivalent results.
 Moreover, in the continuous case, i.e., for equation \eqref{eq-smooth}, then $\mathcal{T}^u$ is a line and $\Pi_u^1$, $\Pi_u^2$ are halfplanes.
 In fact, all smooth systems satisfy \assump{F2}.
-On the other hand, if assumption \textbf{F2} is replaced with the opposite condition, that is $\vec{v}_s^+$ and $\vec{v}_s^-$ lie ``on the same side'' with respect to $\mathcal{T}^u$, then it was shown in \cite{FrPo} that chaos cannot occur, while new bifurcation phenomena, involving continua of sliding homoclinic trajectories, may arise. \end{remark} \begin{description} \item[\assump{K}] For $\ep=0$ there is a unique solution $\ga(t)$ of \eqref{eq-disc} homoclinic to the origin such that
+On the other hand, if assumption \textbf{F2} is replaced with the opposite condition, that is $\vec{v}_s^+$ and $\vec{v}_s^-$ lie ``on the same side'' with respect to $\mathcal{T}^u$, then it was shown in \cite{FrPo} that \michal{generically} chaos cannot occur, while new bifurcation phenomena, involving continua of sliding homoclinic trajectories, may arise. \end{remark} \begin{description} \item[\assump{K}] For $\ep=0$ there is a unique solution $\ga(t)$ of \eqref{eq-disc} homoclinic to the origin such that

 Furthermore, $(\na G(\ga(0)))^*\f^\pm(\ga(0))>0$. \end{description} Recalling the orientation of $\vec{v}_s^{\pm}$, $\vec{v}_u^{\pm}$ chosen in \assump{F1}, we assume w.l.o.g.\ that

 Concerning the perturbation term $\g$, we assume the following: \begin{description} \item[\assump{G}] $\g(t,\vec{0},\ep)=\vec{0}$ for any $t,\ep\in\R$. \end{description} Hence, the origin is a critical point for the perturbed problem too.